Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   in order for the suggestion to show.
 See bug 1783155.

 places.*
-  This is places related telemetry.
+  This is Places related telemetry.

   Valid result types are: